nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. HRConnect shows a list of employees with their ids.
 3. User requests to list projects.
 4. HRConnect shows a list of projects with their ids.
-5. User requests to assign a specific employee by their id to a specific project by its id.
+5. User requests to assign a specific employee by their projectId to a specific project by its projectId.
 6. HRConnect assigns the employee to the project.

    Use case ends.